 The income you made while you were married.

 Retirement benefits that you acquired while you were married.

 How is Separate Property Divided?

-In Ohio, separate property is any nonmarital property you had ownership of before the marriage.
+In Ohio, separate property is any nonmarital property you owned before the marriage.
 This can include gifts or an inheritance you received while you were married.

 The court will evaluate all of your separate assets, which can include:

 An investment property you bought before the marriage.

 An investment property you bought before your marriage, and its value increased during the marriage.